Make Your Donation Tax Advantaged or Tax Deductible

 - Donor Advised Fund or Charitable Trust

-To make a donation from your IRA, or through a Donor Advised Fund or Charitable Trust, just contact your financial institution and have them send a check to:
+To make a donation from your IRA, or through a Donor Advised Fund or Charitable Trust contact your financial institution.
+They should send checks to:

 Fort Worth Classic Guitar Society